viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow.md

 I created that graph with tensorboard.
 Its a tool that converts so called tensorflow summaries into a visualization.
-With that there arises namescoping, building summaries etc. I will elaborate on that in the next section while I show you that tensorflow can compute symbolic derivations, impossible for pure python.
+With that there arises namescoping, building summaries etc. I will elaborate on that in the next section while I show you how tensorflow can compute symbolic derivations, impossible for pure python.

+### Tensorboard
+I want to show you how you plot graphs with tensorboard (important for the lossfunction or basic analysis of you model).

 ### Advanced Features
 #### Derivation